python/cpython/Doc/reference/expressions.rst

 :exc:`DeprecationWarning` when compiled, in Python 3.8+ they will emit :exc:`SyntaxError`).

-If a generator expression contains either :keyword:`async for` clauses or :keyword:`await` expressions it is called an :dfn:`asynchronous generator expression`.
+If a generator expression contains either :keyword:`!async for` clauses or :keyword:`await` expressions it is called an :dfn:`asynchronous generator expression`.
 An asynchronous generator expression returns a new asynchronous generator object,